mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 1:17:17

 **Question**: Roshi?
-I *[unintelligible]*, but like when so much, not just thought, but lots of emotion, and thought, and I want to escape from zazen, and too much uncomfortableness, and just everything is just zipping around.
+I *[unintelligible]*, but when so much, not just thought, but lots of emotion, and thought, and I want to escape from zazen, and too much uncomfortableness, and just everything is just zipping around.
 So you feel like, squeezed. *[she laughs]*

 **Katagiri**: Yes.
 That is your life, don't you think? *[he and others laugh]* That's why I told you, that is your life.
 "Zipping", and squeezing ... *[laughter]* I understand.
 That's nice, *[unintelligible]* *[more laughter]*